Asian Spice Helps Prevent Diabetes

 High daily turmeric doses were given to two mice models.
 The first were male mice that were on a high fat based diet.
 The second group were leptin-deficient obese female mice.
 Low fat diet mice were used as the controls.
 In both groups, in addition to decreasing type 2 diabetes risk, it was observed that the high turmeric doses decreased fat content and body weight in the mice.

-Source: Defeat Diabetes Foundation: Totoriello, Drew.
+Original Source: Totoriello, Drew.
 Lyda, Alex.
 Endocrinology news release.
 June 2008.